 How to Get to Tijuana Airport from San Diego

-- Cross the border on foot and take an Uber or Taxi to the airport- The easiest way to do this is to take the trolley from San Diego to San Ysidro ($2.50).
-After walking across the U.S.-Mexico border, you can catch a taxi or Uber to the airport (about $5-$7).
-To walk you through the crossing, check out my guide: How to Walk Across the Border to Tijuana.
+- Cross the border on foot and take an Uber or Taxi to the Tijuana airport- The easiest way to do this is to take the Blue Line trolley from San Diego to San Ysidro ($2.50).
+After walking across the U.S.-Mexico border, you can catch a taxi or Uber to the airport (about $7).
+To walk you through the border crossing, check out my guide: How to Walk Across the Border to Tijuana.

-- Drive to Tijuana airport and park- If you’re comfortable driving in Tijuana, you can just drive directly to the airport and park at one of the paid lots.
+- Drive to Tijuana airport and park- If you’re comfortable driving in Tijuana, you can just across the border and park at one of the airport parking lots.
 Tijuana airport parking costs $12-$16 per day.

 How to Use the Cross Border Xpress to Fly Out of Tijuana Airport

-CBX was specifically designed to make flying out of Tijuana Airport easy and convenient for Americans.
-It allows US-based travelers easy access to budget Mexican airlines and more affordable flights around Mexico and much of Latin America.
-It also allows you to avoid the hassle of crossing the busy Tijuana border and traveling through the city.
+The Cross Border Xpress was specifically designed to make flying out of Tijuana Airport easy and convenient for Americans.
+It allows U.S.-based travelers easy access to budget Mexican airlines and more affordable flights around Mexico and much of Latin America.
+It also allows you to avoid the hassle of crossing the busy San Ysidro border and traveling through the city.
 In this section, I’ll explain how to use the Cross Border Xpress, step-by-step.

 Step 1: How to Get to the Cross Border Xpress

 Cross Border Xpress is located in Otay Mesa about 20 minutes from downtown San Diego, just across the border from the airport.
-Here is a google maps link.
-You have four options to get there:
+Here is a Google Maps link.

 - Drive yourself- There are several parking areas at CBX.
 Long term parking is available in the nearby lot for $15 per day.
 A closer lot also exists which costs $18 per day.

-- Take the shuttle- The Cross Border Xpress operates a shuttle service from San Diego ($11), San Ysidro ($6), and Los Angeles ($25), San Bernardino, Sacramento, Las Vegas, El Paso, and Phoenix.
+- Take the shuttle- The Cross Border Xpress operates a shuttle service from San Diego ($11), San Ysidro ($6), Los Angeles ($25), San Bernardino, Sacramento, Las Vegas, El Paso, and Phoenix.
 Several stops are offered in each city.
 For a list of the available pickup and drop off locations and times, check this page.
 Some shuttles are offered infrequently.
 They are operated by different companies.

-- Take Uber or Lyft- This is the most convenient option.
+- Take Uber or Lyft- This is a convenient option.
 Depending on the duration of your trip, it could be cheaper than driving and parking.

-- Take the city bus- From downtown San Diego, you can catch the blue line trolley to Iris Avenue.
+- Take public transport- From downtown San Diego, you can catch the Blue Line trolley to Iris Avenue.
 From there, you can transfer to bus 909.
 This will drop you off on Siempre Viva Rd & Britannia Bl.
-From there, it’s about a .7 mile walk to the Cross Border Xpress.
-The ride costs about $6.
+From there, it’s about a 0.7 mile walk to the Cross Border Xpress.
+The ride costs about $6 in total.
 This journey takes about 1.5 hours but could take longer depending on the time of day.
 You can also take the bus 922 from San Diego airport to America Plaza then connect to the Blue Line trolley to Iiris Avenue.
 From there, you can continue on bus 909 as outlined above.
 For more info, check out the San Diego MTS.

-Step 2: How to Get Your Cross Border Xpress Ticket
+Step 2: How to Buy Cross Border Xpress Tickets